-We hope you all had a super summer break.
-We're very excited to welcome our pupils back for a new year, with lots of fun activities and learning planned.
-If you have any questions, please email CCWalshaw@bury.gov.uk marked for the attention of Miss Bird or post on Seesaw and we will endeavour to respond to you as quickly as possible.
+Happy New Year!
+We hope you all had a restful Christmas break.
+We are very excited to welcome our pupils back for a new year, with lots of fun activities and learning planned.
+If you have any questions, please email CCWalshaw@bury.gov.uk marked for the attention of Mrs. Ryding or post on Seesaw and we will endeavour to respond to you as quickly as possible.
 Below you will find the information regarding the curriculum coverage.

 * Monday 6th January- The term begins.